oleksiyk/kafka/README.md

 * `batch` - control batching (grouping) of requests
   * `size` - group messages together into single batch until their total size exceeds this value, defaults to 16384 bytes.
 Set to 0 to disable batching.
   * `maxWait` - send grouped messages after this amount of milliseconds expire even if their total size doesn't exceed `batch.size` yet, defaults to 10ms.
 Set to 0 to disable batching.
+* `asyncCompression` - boolean, use asynchronouse compression instead of synchronous, defaults to `false`

 ## SimpleConsumer